 1841: Birthdate of Josiah Cohen, the native of Plymouth England who became a successful American lawyer and Republican Party leader who was “appointed judge of the orphans’ court in Allegheny County (PA)” in 1901.

-1845: On Shabbat Toldoth, Dr. M. Lilienthal delivered a sermon in German at the Henry Street Synagogue in New York City.
-Dr. Lilenthal, who had only recently arrived in the United States, had been invited to address the congregation.
+1845: After having been invited to address the congregation, Dr. M. Lilienthal, who had only recently arrived in the United States delivered a sermon in German at the Henry Street Synagogue in New York City after having been invited to address the congregation.

 1853: Reverend Francis N. Vinton, D. D delivered a lecture entitled "The Merchant, or the Progress and Influence of Commerce" during which he stated that the Jews had invented the first bills of exchange in 1160.
 This invention was so important that soon it would be impossible to transact business without using them.
 Furthermore, the Jews created one of the first banks, at Boscoe, but it was used merely as depository for Gold.
 (Boscoe was probably a city in Italy.)

 1854: In Charleston, SC, at the Hasell Street Synagogue, Rabbi Mayer officiated at the wedding of Israel Ottolengui to Rosalie C. Moise the youngest daughter of Mrs. R.C.
 Moise.

 1855: Most of the Jews of New York City celebrated Thanksgiving today by “eating hearty dinners” and giving thanks “in private.”